1. About co-dydramol

 If you suddenly stop taking it, you may suffer from withdrawal symptoms.
 These include:

 Talk to your doctor if you're worried or need help coming off co-dydramol.
+They can also help you stop taking it safely and reduce withdrawal symptoms.

 Are there other painkillers I can try?